An early warning system to identify and intervene online dropout learners

 We thank the eLearning Innovation Center (eLinC) and the eLearning Data Analysts unit at the Universitat Oberta de Catalunya for the support in the access and utilization of the institutional data mart.

-Open Access funding provided thanks to the CRUE-CSIC agreement with Springer Nature.
 This research has been funded by the eLearn Center at Universitat Oberta de Catalunya through the project New Goals 2018NG001 "LIS: Learning Intelligent System."

 Ethics approval and consent to participate